bigsmoke/angel/README.md

 ### Angels don't exist; thus, they can't be created

 Angels aren't objects.
 They don't have a phsyical representation.
 They aren't objects.
 They're just an imaginary endpoints for relationships.
-To imagine a new angel into existence, the `+` placeholder is used:
+To imagine a new angel into existence, the `!` placeholder is used:

 ```
-angel 1 \ <relationship C / +
+angel 1 \ < relationship C / !
 ```

 ### Paths (static)